 - When working with parents with addictions be mindful of 'disguised compliance'.
-You should not rely solely on assurances of abstinence but need to seek evidence of positive change.
-A failure to attend a substance misuse appointment should be considered as a potential positive test. - When working with a family you need to establish trust, remain curious, even sceptical, but always focus on the needs of the child, particularly when they are pre-mobile and pre-verbal.

-- When convening an Initial Child Protection Conference and Core Group, it is essential that all of the key agencies working with the family attend or share relevant information if unable to attend. - Where there are cross-border implications there is a need to ensure that you are familiar with your agency's inter-agency transfer protocol and are able to apply it to your practice, especially where there are safeguarding concerns.
+You should not rely solely on assurances of abstinence, but need to seek evidence of positive change.
+A failure to attend an appointment should be considered as a potential positive test. - When working with a family you need to establish trust, remain curious, even sceptical, but always focus on the needs of the child, particularly when they are pre-mobile and preverbal. - When convening an Initial Child Protection Conference and Core Group, it is essential that all of the key agencies working with the family attend or share relevant information if unable to attend. - Where there are cross-border implications there is a need to ensure that you are familiar with your agency's inter-agency transfer protocol and are able to apply it to your practice, especially where there are safeguarding concerns.

-Next Steps - What you can do
+Next steps - What can you do